masonw19/FM-Radio-Alarm-Clock/README.md

 # FM Radio Alarm Clock
 This radio alarm clock was built over a couple of weeks with the use of an Arduino UNO R3, LCD1602, and various electronic components.
+This project allows the user to change the current time and set an alarm that will turn on an FM radio when the alarm gets reached.
+The user is also able to adjust the volume from the radio as well as tune it to change stations.

 ## Components List
 * 1 x Arduino UNO R3